Programmable Ethereum Transactions Without Smart Contracts.

 You learned and adapted along the way.
 You tried new ways to secure your wins.
 Your exit targets made sense to you at the time.
 But your targets aren’t the problem.

-Any number you set on entry, or at any given moment along the way, can’t anticipate what the market will do next.
+The problem is that any number you set on entry, or at any given moment along the way, can’t anticipate what the market will do next.
 The market is moving at all times, but your exit targets are static and aren't adjusting with it.

-A trailing stop rides upward trends without a ceiling that might otherwise leave money on the table.
-And since it only moves up, it protects your gains when the market reverses, and once you're far enough in the green, you'll always exit at a profit.
+Trailing stops let you ride upward trends without a ceiling that might otherwise leave money on the table.
+And since it only moves up, it protects your gains when the market reverses, so once the price has moved far enough in your favor, the floor rises above your entry and you're guaranteed to exit at a profit.
+There's no stale exit target set days or weeks ago.
+The trailing stop is the profit-taking mechanic and your upside is undefined until the market defines it.